learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Made the text on the profile form clearer when users can not change their grade/dob.
 - Added emailcodes to the subjects of all emails to class/section lists (i.e. "[prefix] [emailcode] Subject").
 The prefix can be changed in the admin pages (and will be omited from the subject if not set).
 - Changed the theme of the administration pages.
 Each section on the main page is now moveable, collapsible, and closable.
+- The student lottery can now support lottery groups of any size (specified by the "student_lottery_group_max" tag).
+If the tag is set to 1, options to join groups will not be shown to students.

 Minor bug fixes
 ~~~~~~~~~~~~~~~